 Do you wait until your car breaks down to get an oil change, or do you do them regularly?
-If you plan your oil changes, you already understand the value of preventive maintenance.
+If you plan your oil changes, you already understand the value of planned maintenance.
 Now, extend that mindset to your heavy equipment to ensure maximum productivity on the jobsite.

 When you’re enjoying a busy work schedule with jobs lined up for months, you may be more focused on productivity than maintenance—but you also want to make sure your equipment keeps working with as few interruptions as possible.
-That’s where preventive maintenance (PM) practices come into play.
+That’s where planned maintenance (PM) practices come into play.
 Follow these three tips to keep your maintenance costs low and your uptime high.

-1. Create, post and stick to PM schedules.
+1. Create, post, and stick to PM schedules.